Skip to content Skip to main navigation Skip to footer

 • The Salesforce user who is the countersigner will paste the URL to their drawn signature image into this field on their user profile.

 • The image file must be a publicly available URL to the direct image.
 At this time, the field only supports merging a publicly available URL from a Salesforce Documents file (Classic only).
 For details, see Opero Documents Template Configuration article.
-Under the “Merge Images”, section see “Documents (Classic Only)”.
+Under the “Merge Images”, section see “Documents (Classic Only)” for steps.

 Example nested tables to control the size of merge images